mrdavemorgan/lepgallery/readme.txt

 == Description ==

-UnGallery displays directories of pictures as a browsable WordPress gallery.
+UnGallery displays directories of images as a browsable WordPress gallery.

 The advantage of UnGallery is there is there is no gallery management required in WordPress.
 You just point the plugin to a directory of photos, even thousands of them organized into subdirectories, and they are immediately viewable via an existing WordPress site.
 Any uploads, deletions, or edits you make to your photos and directories are automatically reflected in WordPress.